KeerSun/Plant-Monitor/README.md

   conditions the plant/garden is in.
 Also as you can see, the wiring is a mess!
 That's gotta be better.
 Another thing is that, it would be good to consider putting the arduino to sleep while not in use to conserve energy.
 One more thing!
   It would be would be great to conect it to a solar pannel to make it completly self-suffcient.

+  GOOD LUCK!
+HAVE FUN!
+GOOGLE IS YOUR FRIEND!